 Natural Product-Inspired Approaches to Combat Bacteria

 The overarching goal of the Wuest research group is to utilize chemical biology to better understand bacterial processes.
-Initially the group focused on tackling bacterial biofilms as they are ubiquitous with an estimated to cost society in excess of $200 billion/yr, affecting everything from human health to water purification.
-Furthermore, biofilms are increasingly resistant to antibiotic treatment and are responsible for persistent infections.
+With the rise of the antibiotic crisis, we are interested in discovering new methods to combat bacterial resistance.
+Our group implements a variety of methods to interrogate these processes with the overarching goal of identifying novel treatments and new targets for pharmaceutical development.
 Most recently, we have switched our attention to developing narrow-spectrum agents and using chemical probes to learn more about resistance mechanisms.
-Our group implements a variety of methods to interrogate these process with the overarching goal of identifying novel treatments and new targets for pharmaceutical development.
 Nationally, only a few synthetic endeavors have approached this problem in a similar way thus positioning our group for therapeutic breakthroughs.